Amortized Multi-Objective Optimization Across Tasks with Generative Solution Modeling: Introduction

-However, in many real-world scenarios, optimization problems arise not as isolated instances but as families of related tasks under varying operational conditions.
-For example, turbine components must be optimized across different wind speeds~\cite{moo-gamut}, and robotic control policies must be optimized for diverse terrains~\cite{wang2023softzoo} or damage conditions~\cite{nature}.
-These cases create fundamental challenges: the continuous range of operational conditions forms infinitely many related optimization problems, each demanding separate, costly evaluations under current MOBO methods.
+However, in many real-world scenarios, optimization problems emerge not as isolated tasks but as families of related tasks under varying operational conditions.
+For example, turbine components must be optimized across different wind speeds~\cite{moo-gamut}, and robotic control policies must be optimized for diverse damage conditions~\cite{nature}.
+These cases lead to fundamental challenges: the continuous range of operational conditions forms infinitely many related optimization problems, each requiring separate, costly evaluations for current MOBO methods.
 As operational conditions frequently shift~\cite{moo-context-ICRA}, repeatedly performing full optimizations to evaluate trade-offs across multiple scenarios becomes prohibitively expensive and computationally infeasible.
-Therefore, handling families of related EMOPs requires new approaches that avoid excessive evaluation costs.
-To our best knowledge, little existing work has systematically addressed this parametric setting.
+Therefore, tackling families of related EMOPs urges new approaches capable of amortizing the efforts of repeated multi-objective optimizations across the operational condition space into a lightweight framework.
+To our best knowledge, little existing work has systematically addressed this parametric multi-task setting.
+Some related works are discussed in Appendix E.

-This paper proposes the first parametric multi-objective optimizer to address this challenge by learning an inverse model.
-This inverse model can directly predict optimized solutions for any given task parameter, thereby bypassing the repeated costly evaluations mentioned above.
-Our approach alternates between two complementary phases: (1) acquisition-driven search guided by task-aware Gaussian processes, which explicitly leverages inter-task correlations to efficiently explore the solution space, and (2) generative solution sampling via conditional generative models, which learns high-quality solution distributions conditioned on task parameters and preferences.
-This dual strategy not only significantly enhances optimization efficiency across multiple related tasks but also finally builds an inverse model for predicting optimized solutions to previously unseen EMOPs without additional expensive evaluations.
+This paper proposes to amortize the work of potential repeated multi-objective optimization across infinite tasks via a single inverse generative model pass, introducing a novel parametric multi-objective Bayesian optimizer.
+Our approach alternates between two complementary phases: (1) generative solution sampling via conditional generative models, which learns high-quality solution distributions conditioned on task parameters and preferences, and (2) acquisition-driven search guided by task-aware Gaussian processes, which explicitly leverages inter-task correlations to efficiently explore the solution space.
+This dual strategy not only can enhance optimization efficiency across multiple related tasks but also finally builds an inverse model for predicting optimized solutions to previously unseen EMOPs without expensive re-evaluations.
+The major contributions of this paper can be summarized as follows: \begin{itemize}